 Sai Kung West Country Park (Wan Tsai Extension) was designated in 1996.
 This additional section is a 123-hectare peninsula at the northern tip of the park.
-Originally a borrow area, it was incorporated into the country park after burrowing ceased.
+Originally a borrow area, it was incorporated into the country park after borrowing ceased.
 The large camping facilities, with a mountain bike trail in the vicinity, are very popular with outdoor enthusiasts.
-Wan Tsai Extension is renowned for its picturesque natural setting and sweeping vistas of Tap Mun, Ko Lau Wan and other coastal gems.
+Wan Tsai Extension is renowned for its picturesque natural setting and sweeping vistas of Grass Island, Ko Lau Wan and other coastal gems.
 Coffin Rock is the most famous local sight.

 Sai Kung West Country Park is a mountainous terrain with a series of undulating hills.
 In between arduous spurs you find the scenic Cheung Sheung Plateau.
 Sitting high above Three Fathoms Cove, it gives unobstructed views of the Sai Kung peaks and coasts.
 Indeed, the Cheung Sheung hill trail offers a most memorable hiking experience.
 The section extending to Yung Shue O is a long flight of dizzying steps.
 Known as Jacob's Ladder, it is one of Hong Kong's most challenging hikes.